Master of Arts in Government - American Government

 Certificates: Available certificates in International Relations, Law and Public Policy, Mid-East Politics, Political Theory, Public Administration, and Terrorism and Homeland Defense

-M.A. in Government - American Government graduates will be able to:
+M.A. in Government - American Government students will:

 - Study the impact of Judeo-Christian values in U.S. political history, structures of the U.S. Government and the influential thinkers who guided the U.S. experiment.